TomorrowJW/TPCL_RGBDSOD/README.md

 ### 3.2 Evaluating your trained model:

 One evaluation is written in MatLab codes ([link](https://drive.google.com/file/d/1-fXbORnXNVfvm7uarXLX6w9PuVhs-25d/view?usp=sharing)), please follow the instructions in `main.m` and just run it to generate the evaluation results.
+You also download the `EvaluationCode files` for evaluating.
 We provide `quantitative results` and `.mat files`, please refer to the folder `Results`.

 ### 3.3 Parameters, FLOPs and FPS